hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `identity` - (Optional) A `identity` block as defined below.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `isolated_network_enabled` - (Optional) A boolean value indicating whether network is isolated.
-Changing this forces a new Machine Learning Compute Cluster to be created.

-* `node_public_ip_enabled` - (Optional)  A boolean value indicating whether enable node public IP address provisioning.
+* `private_ip_only_enabled` - (Optional)  A boolean value indicating whether enable private IP only.
+Defaults to `false`.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `ssh_public_access_enabled` - (Optional)  A boolean value indicating whether enable the public SSH port.
 Changing this forces a new Machine Learning Compute Cluster to be created.